diagrams/diagrams-doc/doc/manual.rst

   triangle diagrams superimposed on one another with `atop`.

-* `stroke` turns `Path`\s into diagrams, so the second `ts` has type `Path R2`.
+* `stroke` turns `Path`\s into diagrams, so the second `ts` has type `Path V2 Double`.
 Hence it is interpreted as three closed triangular paths superimposed into one three-component path, which is then stroked.

-* `strokeLine` turns `Trail' Line`\s into diagrams, so the third occurrence of `ts` has type `Trail' Line R2`.
+* `strokeLine` turns `Trail' Line`\s into diagrams, so the third occurrence of `ts` has type `Trail' Line V2 Double`.
 It is thus interpreted as three open triangular trails sequenced end-to-end into one long open trail.
 As a line (*i.e.* an open trail), it is not filled (in order to make it filled we could replace `strokeLine